kumu/docs/advanced-guides/markdown.md

 # Markdown

 Markdown is an easy and powerful way to format your descriptions and long text attributes using simple, natural syntax.
-Use it to bring account, map, perspective, element, connection and loop descriptions to life!

 ## The basics